How to watch SpaceX launch NASA astronauts to the ISS in historic Demo-2 mission

-In July 2011, NASA's Space Shuttle Atlantis launched from Florida to the International Space Station.
-That was the last time humans traveled to space from US soil.
+In July 2011, NASA's Space Shuttle Atlantis launched from Florida to the International Space Station, the last time humans traveled to space from US soil.
 The long drought should soon be over as SpaceX prepares to send two NASA astronauts to the ISS inside a purpose-built Crew Dragon capsule.
 This mission passed a critical readiness review and launch is scheduled for Wednesday, May 27.

 The mission, known as Demo-2, has had its share of setbacks.
 With safety checks on the capsule complete, however, NASA and SpaceX are finally ready to fly.
 We've rounded up everything you need to know about the historic launch and when and where you can tune in.